 INFO 5360.
 Special Libraries and Information Centers.
 3 hours.
 Study of selected types of special libraries, information systems and related organizations and their historical development, administration, resources, functions and services.
 Students are introduced to the problems of operating small libraries with unusual clienteles, consulting and the development of new information centers.

 INFO 5365.
 Health Sciences Information Management.
 3 hours.
 Development of health sciences libraries and information centers.
 Principles of management, staffing, budgeting and organization of various types of health sciences information systems.
 Technical processes and public services.
 Application of computer and information technology to health sciences library processes.

 INFO 5366.
 Law Library Management.
 3 hours.
 Survey of the history and development, characteristics and distribution of law libraries in the United States.
 Role and function of law libraries or collections in academic, government or private institutional contexts.
 Problems of law library administration, including organization, personnel and financial management, library planning, marketing and evaluation.
 Study of tools for collection development, collection development plans and technical processes.
 Introduction to the profession of law librarianship.

 Once admitted, you will be assigned an advisor who will assist you in getting enrolled for classes and beginning the Graduate Academic Certificate Program.

-Note: If you are a current IS Master’s student and you are applying for a GAC, please complete the Application for Concurrent Graduate Academic Certificate Programs (EUID and UNT password login required) so that your academic certificate program will show up on your transcript.
+Note: If you are a current UNT student and you are applying for a GAC, please complete the Application for Concurrent Graduate Academic Certificate Programs (EUID and UNT password login required) so that your academic certificate program will show up on your transcript.
 If you do not complete the form before your graduating semester, the Toulouse Graduate School will not accept your request for the certificate.

 Academic Certificate Completion Form and Request to Receive Your Certificate